Actindo-AG/Documentation/Taxes/UserInterface/01b_DecisionMatrix.md

   - Click the drop down-list on the left and select the appropriate option.
 The following options are available:

+    - **Range**
-    - **Range**: Select this option to enter a postcode range, for example, 27498-27498 to limit the criterion to a specific postcode area.
+    Select this option to enter a postcode range, for example, 27498-27498 to limit the criterion to a specific postcode area.
+    - **Regex**
-    - **Regex**: Select this option to use regular expressions to specify postcodes containing alphanumeric characters, for example /^BT.*/.
+    Select this option to use regular expressions to specify postcodes containing alphanumeric characters, for example /^BT.*/.

   - Enter the applicable range or regular expression in the field on the right.